 When it comes to going on ski holidays we know a thing or two.
-We’ve been experts for over 35 years now and some things don’t change much.
-Like the things you actually need for a week’s ski holiday.
+We’ve been experts for over 35 years now and whilst a lot has changed over the years, some things don’t – like the things you actually need for a week’s ski holiday.

-Most accommodations will provide all your home comforts so you really only need to pack things you’ll need when outside 다운로드.
-Everyone will have a few things they like to pack, but apart from those small items, we’ve come up with this definitive list…
+Most accommodations will provide all your home comforts so you really only need to pack things you’ll need when outside.
+Everyone will have a few comforts they can’t go on holiday without but apart from those small items, we’ve come up with this definitive list…

 10 top things you need to pack for a ski holiday

 1. Ski wear – layers, technical fabrics